 Summit Therapeutics Inc.

-Cambridge, MA, September 29, 2020 - Summit Therapeutics Inc. (NASDAQ: SMMT) today reports its financial results and provides an update on its operational progress for the second quarter and six months ended June 30, 2020.
+Cambridge, MA, March 17, 2021 - Summit Therapeutics Inc. (NASDAQ: SMMT) today reports its financial results and provides an update on its operational progress for the fourth quarter and full-year ended December 31, 2020.

 Ridinilazole for C. difficile Infection (‘CDI’)